 First-time visitor?
 Start with the basics.
 Zip atop Taipei 101, one of the world’s tallest buildings.
-Eat Taiwanese food at Shilin Night Market and learn all about the history of modern Taiwan at Chiang Kai-shek Memorial Hall.
-Or marvel at the cultural heritage of Taiwan at Longshan Temple.
-I promise: All will be among the highlights of any Taiwan itinerary.
+Eat Taiwanese food at Shilin Night Market, learn all about the history of modern Taiwan at Chiang Kai-shek Memorial Hall, or marvel at Taiwan’s cultural heritage at Longshan Temple.
+All are among the highlights of any Taiwan itinerary!

 Need more ideas for where to go and what to do?
 Strap in and plan your trip with this complete guide to all the best places to visit in Taipei, Taiwan!